FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 days, 9 hours a day.
 This totals to \~450 hours, not including time spent outside of class.

-If that’s not an immersive experience, I don’t know what is.
+If that's not an immersive experience, I don't know what is.

 ------------------------------------------------------------------------

-At the end of the day, I’m really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye-opening pair programming sessions, and the amazingly bright people. {#attheendofthedayimreallygratefuliwasabletoenjoyeverythingfullstackacademyhastoofferfromladieslunchesmylearningteamlaughseyeopeningpairprogrammingsessionsandtheawesomepeople.}
+At the end of the day, I'm really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye-opening pair programming sessions, and the amazingly bright people. {#attheendofthedayimreallygratefuliwasabletoenjoyeverythingfullstackacademyhastoofferfromladieslunchesmylearningteamlaughseyeopeningpairprogrammingsessionsandtheawesomepeople.}
 ===============================================================================================================================================================================================================================

-> It’s been real (awesome).
+> It's been real (awesome).

 ------------------------------------------------------------------------